Vikas-Rathod1/OpenCVBasics/README.md

 # OpenCVBasics
-This is best way to start Basics of Opencv so that you can practice and understand basic skills.
+This is best way to start Basics of Opencv so that you can practice and understand basic skills of Opencv.